 All truck drivers are required to keep logbooks of the hours they work.
 Some drivers falsify these books either of their own volition or because of an unwritten work policy.
 A failure to follow the hours of service requirements (or a falsification of a log book) can be a basis of negligence per se.
 Under the doctrine of negligence per se, a plaintiff will need to show (1) a violation of a statute or regulation, (2) the violation caused an accident, and (3) the accident was of the type that the statute or regulation was designed to prevent.

 Trucking companies often have insurance policies with greater liability coverage than an individual truck driver's policy.
 A trucking company can be held indirectly liable based on the doctrine of respondeat superior or vicarious liability.
 Under this doctrine, an employer can be held liable for an employee's tortious acts or omissions if these occur in the course and scope of the employee's employment.
 In some cases, employers classify their truck drivers as independent contractors to avoid responsibility for their negligence.
 However, even when a truck driver is formally misclassified, there are ways to show that the driver is actually an employee and the truck company should be held responsible for his tortious conduct.

-If you were seriously injured in Riverside due to truck driver fatigue, let our experienced attorneys bring a lawsuit against the driver and any other responsible parties.
+If you were seriously injured in Los Angeles due to truck driver fatigue, let our experienced attorneys bring a lawsuit against the driver and any other responsible parties.
 Truck accident cases have unique issues and it's important to retain an attorney who understand the regulations that govern truck driver conduct in Rancho Cucamonga, Temecula, and San Bernardino, and who have experience negotiating with truck accident insurers.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.